semanticdata/zola-guava/content/on-burning-out.md

 ---
-title: "Being a Firefighter Does Not Save You From Burnout"
+title: Being a Firefighter Does Not Save You From Burnout
 description: "My life took a sharp turn early last year.
 I am a very private person.
 The last 18 months have changed me profoundly, and I feel like I need to write these feelings down."
 date: 2023-07-06
 taxonomies: